4shub/java/README.md

 In most programming languages counting starts at 0, meaning to get the first object in an array, we need to give [] the input 0.

 ### Classes
-Classes are the objects of Java.
-They allow you perform actions within your Java program.
-They can be used modularly and can contain classes beneath them.
+Classes are the containers of Java.
+They contain the code that allow you perform actions within your Java program.
 Classes can act as containers for strings, equations, integers, and pretty much anything else in Java.
+Take the following as an example.

 ```
 public class rectangle {